-- 1. The rights of students are to: - learn in a Christian environment - develop their maximum potential in all areas of college life - be treated with respect, understanding, kindness and courtesy - learn in a healthy and safe environment - receive compassionate support when difficulties arise. - 2.
-The responsibilities of students are to: - act in a safe and considerate manner showing respect towards all - respect the learning of others - allow others to be listened to - work to achieve their maximum potential within and outside the classroom, accepting the consequences of their actions - use electronic media in a responsible, safe and respectful manner - respect college property and the property of others - promote the health and wellbeing of themselves and community members - help others in time of need
+- 1. The rights of students are to: - learn in a Catholic, Christian environment - develop their maximum potential in all areas of college life - be treated with respect unless and courtesy - learn in a healthy and safe invironment - receive compassionate support when difficulties arise. - 2.
+The responsibilities of students are to: - act in a safe and considerate manner showing respect towards all - respect the learning of others - allow others to be listened to - work to achieve their maximum potential within and outside the classroom, accepting the consequences of their actions - use digital media in a responsible, safe and respectful manner - respect College property and the property of others - promote the health and wellbeing of themselves and community members - help others in time of need

-- contribute to the life of the College to the best of their ability - behave at all times in a manner that enhances the college's name.

-3. The rights of staff are to:

-- be respected as a professional - work without undue disruption in a positive learning environment - access continuing professional learning - receive collegial support - be treated with respect, understanding, kindness and courtesy - provide their views on educational programs, policies and procedures, especially in regard to proposed changes, through consultation processes or other appropriate feedback - contribute to the development of the whole college community - work in a clean and safe working environment.

-4. The responsibilities of staff are to:

-- be professional and contribute to providing a safe and stimulating learning and work environment - adhere to appropriate national and state registration processes - be professional in the presentation of programmes, student support strategies and workplace practices - respect the rights of management, colleagues, parents and students - allow others to be listened to - be professional in communicating with all members of the school community - provide a positive role model for students - adhere to and show support for all college policies - continue professional learning by actively seeking out opportunities and contributing to the college following these experiences - participate actively in varying aspects of the college life - contribute to a clean and safe working environment.

-5. The rights of parents are to:
+- contribute to the life of the College to the best of their ability - behave at all times in a manner that enhances the College's name.
+This includes onsite, on their way to and from school, and whilst on school-sanctioned activities. - 3.
+The rights of staff are to: - be respected as a professional - work without undue disruption in a positive learning environment - access continuing professional learning - receive collegial support - be treated with respect, understanding, kindness and courtesy - provide their views on educational programs, policies and procedures, especially in regard to proposed changes, through consultation processes or other appropriate feedback - contribute to the development of the whole College community - work in a clean and safe working environment - 4.
+The responsibilities of staff are to: - be professional and contribute to providing a safe and stimulating learning and work environment - adhere to appropriate baticour and state registration processes and legislation - be professional in the prestutation of programmes, student support strategies and workplace practices - respect the rights of management, colleagues, parents and students - allow others to be listened to - be professional in communicating with all members of the school community - provide a positive role model for students - adhere to and show support for all College policies - continue professional learning by actively seeking out opportunities and contributing to the college following these experiences - participate actively in varying aspects of College life - contribute to a clean and safe working environment. - 5.
+The rights of parents are to:

-• have their child learn in a safe and stimulating environment where Gospel values are promoted through the ethos of the Missionaries of the Sacred Heart

-- have a wide variety of learning opportunities available for all children - have their child taught by competent and professional teachers - receive a response in a timely manner from the college following an issue raised or a complaint made - request information be provided on curriculum and assessment structures and procedures - be provided with feedback about student progress and attendance - be consulted about and provide feedback to the college about educational programs and policies through appropriate avenues - know the appropriate contact person in the College for a variety of issues. - 6.
-The responsibilities of parents are to: - encourage their child to be a responsible member of the Daramalan community - assist their child to achieve their full potential within the college environment - ensure their child attends school, is punctual, appropriately dressed and has the necessary equipment for lessons - notify the school regarding extended student absences - support the school, teachers and the learning process by showing respect for all - liaise respectfully with the appropriate contact people when matters of concern arise - encourage safe and responsible behaviour by their child both in the classroom and at all school activities - pay all fees on time or, if that is not possible, contact the Business Manager to make alternate arrangements.
+- have their child learn in a safe and stimulating environment where Gospel values are promoted through the ethos of the Missionaries of the Sacred Heart - have a wide variety of learning opportunities available for all children - have their child taught by competent and professional teachers - receive a response in a timely manner from the College following an issue raised or a complaint made - request information be provided on curriculum and assessment structures and procedures - be provided with feedback about student progress and attendance - be consulted about and provide feedback to the College about educational programs and policies through appropriate avenues - know the appropriate contact person in the College for a verice of issues. - 6.
+The responsibilities of parents are to: - encourage their child to be a responsible member of the Daramalan community - assist their child to achieve their full potential whin the College environment - ensure their child attends school, is pontual appropriately dressed and has the necessary equipment for lessons - notify the school regarding extended student absences - support the school, teacher, and the learning process by showing respect for all - liaise respectfully with the appropriate contact people when matters of concern arise - encourage safe and responsible behaviour by their child both in the classroom and at all schemactivities - pay all fees on time or, if that is not possible, contact the Business Manager to make alternate arrangements.